Definition

 Type I vs. type II errors

-- In many cases, a type I error (false alarms) is often more serious than a type II error (misses).
+- In many cases, a type I error (false alarms) is more serious than a type II error (misses).

 - Criminal trial